Lindsey Graham Confirms Failing To Comply With A Subpoena Is An Impeachable Offense

-In the midst of the House of Representatives’ impeachment inquiry into President Donald Trump, it has issued several subpoenas to compel people to testify in front of various committees looking into the phone call between Trump and Ukraine president Volodymyr Zelensky in July of this year.
+In the midst of the House of Representatives’ impeachment inquiry into President Donald Trump, several subpoenas have been issued to compel people to testify in front of various committees looking into the July 25 phone call between Trump and Ukraine President Volodymyr Zelensky.

-Fox News reported that earlier this month, the White House sent a letter signed by its counsel Pat Cipollone, that President Trump and his administration would not participate in the House’s impeachment inquiry, which the letter stated is “partisan and unconstitutional.”
+Fox News reported that earlier this month, the White House sent a letter signed by its counsel Pat Cipollone, saying that Trump and his administration would not participate in the House’s impeachment inquiry because they see it as “partisan and unconstitutional.”

 Earlier today, the president’s personal lawyer, Rudy Giuliani, also said he would not comply with the subpoena he received.
 Giuliani will not hand over his communication and documents as requested by the House.
 The former mayor of New York City said he is waiting to see if congress enforces its subpoena.
 The deadline for compliance is Tuesday.